Charleswyt/tf_audio_steganalysis/README.md

 ## The method of pre-processing

 There are positive and negative values in QMDCT coefficients matrix.
 The values in interval **[-15, 15]** is modified.
-The ratio of values in [-15, 15] is more than **99\%**, as the figure shown.
+The ratio of values in **[-15, 15]** is more than **99%**, as the figure shown. <br>
-* Abs
+* Abs <br>
-* Truncation
+* Truncation <br>
-* Down-sampling
+* Down-sampling <br>

 ## Reference
 [1] Yanzhen Ren, Qiaochu Xiong, and Lina Wang.
 2017.
 A Steganalysis Scheme for AAC Audio Based on MDCT Difference Between Intra and Inter Frame.
 In Digital Forensics and Watermarking - 16th International Workshop, IWDW 2017, Magdeburg, Germany, August 23-25, 2017, Proceedings.
-217–231.
+217–231. <br>
 [2] Chao Jin, Rangding Wang, and Diqun Yan.
 2017.
 Steganalysis of MP3Stego with low embedding-rate using Markov feature.
 Multimedia Tools and Applications 76, 5 (2017), 6143–6158.